Skip to content

 In addition to the above, a RASP produces virtually no false positives because it runs within the application.
 In contrast, WAFs require immense amounts of constant fine-tuning to manage false positives.

-Time to Shift Application Security to DevSecOps
+Time to shift application security to DevSecOps

 Application security that relies on manual vulnerability scanning slows release cycles and creates friction between security teams and developers.
 The proliferation of application programming interfaces (APIs), containers, and microservices for DevSecOps results in a security tool soup that increases the complexity of managing application security.
 Static code analysis cannot accommodate the continuous integration/continuous deployment (CI/CD) pipeline.